codesmith-dev/square-connect-go-sdk/square/docs/InvoicesApi.md

 > UpdateInvoiceResponse UpdateInvoice(ctx, body, invoiceId)
 UpdateInvoice

-Updates an invoice by modifying fields, clearing fields, or both.
-For most updates, you can use a sparse  `Invoice` object to add fields or change values, and use the `fields_to_clear` field to specify fields to clear.
-However, some restrictions apply.
-For example, you cannot change the `order_id` or `location_id` field, and you  must provide the complete `custom_fields` list to update a custom field.
-Published invoices have additional restrictions.
+Updates an invoice.
+This endpoint supports sparse updates, so you only need to specify the fields you want to change along with the required `version` field.
+Some restrictions apply to updating invoices.
+For example, you cannot change the `order_id` or `location_id` field.

 ### Required Parameters